Rapidly rising sickle cell disease

 Key Takeaways

 Although living with sickle cell disease is difficult, the UK is making progress in providing better care.
 With new treatments, better access to specialist care, and efforts to reduce racial disparities, people with sickle cell disease can expect a brighter future.
-If you can, consider donating blood to help patients in need, and spread the word about sickle cell disease to help others understand this important health issue.
+If you can, consider donating blood to help patients in need, and spread the word about the disease to help others understand this important health issue.

 By continuing to raise awareness and support people with sickle cell disease, we can all play a part in improving care for those affected by this condition.